Echiopsis

 Echiopsis curta is a terrestrial, elapid species of snake, also commonly known from the Aboriginal name as the bardick.
 It is a short, highly venomous snake with variable color which is mainly nocturnal, reaching a maximum length of 57 cm.
 It is endemic to Australia, most commonly found in three distinct populations through southern Australia.
 They are considered venomous to humans, however there is very little information.
 Their population is decreasing due to habitat degradation and destruction but considered least concern on the IUCN Red List.

-There is some dispute whether Echiopsis atriceps is also a species within the genus as only five known specimens have been found but have been assigned to four different genera.

 Description

-The bardick grows up to maximum of 57 cm (1 ft 10.44 in) in length with a thick set stumpy body with a short tail.
+The bardick grows up to maximum of 57 cm (22.4 in) in length with a thick set stumpy body with a short tail.
 Its smooth scales vary in color from pale to dark grey, brown and reddish, darker along the head and back, this lightens along the sides, with white to cream belly.
 Lips are spotted with white.
 The bardick has short hollow fixed fangs which is uses to deliver toxic venom to its prey.